-- An undirected graph G = (V, E) has a finite set of nodes, V, and a set of undirected edges, E. - It is like a directed graph except that the edges have no directions and there are no self-loops. - Use [i, j] to denote the fact that there is an edge between node i and node j.
+- An undirected graph G = (V, E) has a finite set of nodes, V, and a set of undirected edges, E. - It is like a directed graph except that the edges have no directions and there are no self-loops. - Use [i, j] to mean there is an edge between node i and node j.